Staff and Administrators (Private and Other Nonpublic Schools)

-The participation of private and other nonpublic schools (the Bureau of Indian Education, the Department of Defense, Puerto Rico, and other overseas institutions) in the National Assessment of Educational Progress (NAEP) is essential for examining the picture of education in the United States and informing future policy decisions.
+The participation of private and other nonpublic schools (the Bureau of Indian Education, the Department of Defense, Puerto Rico, and other overseas institutions) in the National Assessment of Educational Progress (NAEP) is essential for examining the picture of K-12 education in the United States and informing future policy decisions.

 Results for private school performance are published on the Nation’s Report Card website.
 Results are reported as a national average for Catholic schools and other private schools, but cannot be reported for states because the numbers of private school students asked to participate are too small to produce reliable results if reported by state.